kcne/cnit-academy-api/README.md

 | id  | 2       | ID of the course, positive integer |

 Response 200 -> Started the course \
-Request 404 -> Course not found
+Response 404 -> Course not found

 ### PUT /api/course/:id/finish